EmyGlblt/Cross_taxa_Habitat_Climate_importance/README.md

 ## R analyses

 <br>
 Installing the required R packages take some minutes in a regular laptop.
-Hmsc models were run on HPC (csc) which varied between taxa and data types: 10 to 12 days approximately.
+Hmsc models were run on HPC (CSC – IT Center for Science, Finland) which varied between taxa and data types: 10 to 12 days approximately.
 Running the post analysis for one species group takes some hours on a regular laptop.

 <br>